-Spanish 1 1 credit Grade(s): 9-12 Course Code: Prerequisite: n/a H16000S1, H16000S2 Spanish 1 students explore the world of Spanish-speaking people by studying and comparing cultures and connections to other disciplines.
+Spanish 1 1 credit Grade(s): 9-12 Course Code: Prerequisite: n/a H16000S1, H16000S2 Spanish 1 students explore the world of Spanish-speaking people by studying and comparing cultures and communities.
+Students learn basic language patterns and conversational phrases and make relevant connections to other disciplines.
 During the second semester, students will continue to expand their speaking, listening, reading, and writing comprehension by studying and comparing cultures and communities and making relevant connections to other disciplines.
 By the end of Spanish, students will be able to speak, read, write, and comprehend complete sentences in dialog and composition.